-Indexes forward/backward through the step numbers in this formula.
+Indexes forward/backward through the step numbers in this formula typical display with cursor at a decision within a step

-Exits this formula, clearing the formula if it has not been saved, or discarding any changes to a previously existing formula.
+- Accesses the selected step and positions the cursor at decision T, or saves all changes and exits this formula if this is the last step of an existing formula. - Exits this formula, clearing the formula if it has not been saved, or discarding any changes to a previously existing formula.

 2.3.3.2.2.
-Actions when the Cursor is at a Decision within a Step typical display with cursor at a decision within a step
+Actions when the Cursor is at a Decision within a Step